gautamkrishnar/socli/README.rst

-These are the amazing features of **socli**: \* Manual Search \* Interactively browse stack overflow using the interactive mode \* Coloured interface \* Question stats view \* Can open the page in a browser \* Can create a new question via the web browser
+These are the amazing features of **socli**: \* Manual Search \* Interactively browse stack overflow using the interactive mode \* Coloured interface \* Question stats view \* Tag support \* Can open the page in a browser \* Can create a new question via the web browser

 Contributing
 ~~~~~~~~~~~~